AnimaApp/docs/src/v3/adobe-xd/export/export-html.md

 ## How To Export Code

-There are 3 step:
+There are three step:

 1. First, create a **Preview in Browser** by clicking the button at the bottom of the Plugin panel
 2. Once you open the Preview in the browser, click **Sync to Project**  in the top right corner
 3. And now the Export Code button will appear.

 > ❗️**Important:**
-> - Once it's Sync'd to the Project, the code can be downloaded directly from the webapp.
+> - The design **must** be **Sync'd** to the Project before it can be exported directly from the web app
-> - This is great for developers and others who do not have access to the Adobe Xd file!
+> - This is great for developers and others who do not have access to the design file!
 >

-For our example we are using a sample Portfolio website: [foodies.something]
+For our example we are using our demo [Foodies.](https://foodies.animaapp.io)

 ## The Code Package